gvwilson/sdxjs/index.md

 Where we need to break lines of output for the same reason, we end all but the last line with a single backslash `\`.

+## Acknowledgments

+We are very grateful for for feedback from [Darren McElligott][mcelligott-darren].

 ## Dedication

 ::: centered